Detrended Price Oscillator: Full Strategy for Day Traders

 The Detrended Price Oscillator (DPO) is not an indicator that many people know about.
 However, we have been using it for a while and we believe it is one of the most accurate indicators to use.

 As a trader, we recommend that you first read more about it.
-We recommend that you use a book called; Technical Analysis: The Complete Resource for Financial Market Technician.
+We recommend that you use a book called; Technical Analysis: The Complete Resource for Financial Market Technicians.
 It is written by Charles Kirkpatrick and Julie Dahlquest, and It is an excellent resource.

 Also, We recommend that you practice the indicator, using it standalone or as a combination of other indicators.
 We suggest that you use it with the moving averages and the Average Directional Movement Index.